I ran for City Council because I believe in the importance of participating in local government.

 I believe we need to work harder to solve our affordable housing crisis.
 I believe we can offer more services to our neediest residents and they deserve our help and our care.

-I believe in service.
-I believe the most good I can do is to push for progressive policies in Medford that will emphasize what is great about our city and make it even better.
+I believe in the value of service.
+I believe the most good I can do is to push for forward-thinking policies in Medford that will emphasize what is great about our city and make it even better.

-Medford is a wonderful place to live, the best place I have ever lived.
-I want to work for the people of Medford who have lived here for generations and for my own children and their classmates who represent the future of our city.
-I want to respect what came before and lay the foundation for a successful future.
+I want to work for the people of Medford who have lived here for generations and for my children and their classmates, who represent the future of our city.